What is Track Friday?

 How It Works

-On Track Friday, participants everywhere become personal advocates for causes they care about by heading out for a run or walk at a local track, park or running path, and making a donation of any amount to any charity.
+On Track Friday, people across the country are encouraged to head out for a run or walk at a local track, park or running path, and to make a donation of any amount to any charity.

-Through Track Friday's National Team fundraising page hosted by Razoo, participants can donate to any campaign started by a participant, or can create their own campaign to bring awareness to their chosen cause.
+Participants can donate to any campaign started by another participant, or can create their own campaign to bring awareness to their chosen cause.
 Fundraisers share their campaigns within their social networks, friends and family to raise money and spread awareness.
-Since 2012, over 80 charities have benefited from the efforts of Track Friday participants.
+Since 2012, over 100 charities have benefited from the efforts of Track Friday participants.

 It's Easy to Participate!